Jessy J: Biography

-Jessy J was born Jessica Arellano on December 20, 1982, in Portland, Oregon and raised in Hemet, California.
+Jessy J was born Jessica Arellano on December 20, 1982, in Portland, Oregon, and raised in Hemet, California.
 Of Mexican-American descent, her father is from Mexico and her mother is a native Texan.
 She began playing piano at the age of four.
 At the age of 15, at the Béla Bartók Festival, she won the Piano State Championship.
 She also played saxophone in state honored bands, such as the Grammy Band, and played internationally in festivals like the Montreux Jazz Festival in Switzerland.
-Earning a scholarship to University of Southern California, she obtained a degree in jazz studies and was named the "Most Outstanding Jazz Student".
+After earning a scholarship from the University of Southern California, she obtained a degree in jazz studies and was named the "Most Outstanding Jazz Student".

-While attending USC Jessy auditioned and was selected to join Disney as a member of the All American College Band two consecutive years in a row.
+While attending USC, Jessy auditioned and was selected to join Disney as a member of the All American College Band two consecutive years in a row.
 As a band member she attended workshops learning critical skills, such as leadership, teamwork, and communication which gave her the confidence needed for creative song writing and organizing a band as a leader.
 In 2010 Jessy was inducted into Disney's Magic Music Days Hall of Fame.